 The earliest train departs from London at 6:05 AM and they run regularly throughout the day.
 Chiltern Railways operate on this route.

 The New Forest National Park

-The New Forest National Park in the UK has been a holiday destination through ages.
-It is located in Southern England, covering southwest Hampshire and southeast Wiltshire.
-It’s easily reached by train from London in about 90 minutes.
+The New Forest National Park is an area of outstanding natural beauty and, not surprisingly, has long been a popular holiday destination.
+Located in Southern England, covering southwest Hampshire and southeast Wiltshire, the area is easily reached by train from London in about 90 minutes.